3liteking148/seq-position-probs/README.md

 The `s` lines show a representative alignment.
 This aligns letters whose probability of being aligned is > 0.5, among all possible alignments with that anchor.

+Lowercase indicates positions judged (by [tantan][]) to be simple repeats, like atatatatatatatat.
+Such sequences evolve frequently and independently, resulting in similarities between unrelated sequences.
+So, DUMMER ignores similarity at these positions.

 ## Fast, low-memory version